MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 ### Gain richer insights into your customer base

-Once you have completed the enrichment process, you have unlocked additional information on customer affinities for brands and interests:
+Once you have completed the enrichment process, you have unlocked additional information on affinities for brands and interests:

 1. Explore affinities histograms on the home page.

    > [!div class="mx-imgBorder"]
    > ![](media/enrichment-affinities-histogram.png "Enrich affinities histograms")

     This can be done within the **Insights** section (#1 in the preceding example).
-The diagrams shown in #2 present the top brand affinities and interests for your customer base.
-Note that the Y-axis in those histograms represent the number of customers who have a specific brand or category affinity.
+The diagrams shown in #2 present the top brand affinities and interests for your total customer base.
+Note that the Y-axis in those histograms represent the number of profiles who have a specific brand or category affinity.

 2. Explore the **MsftAudienceIntelligence: Customer 360** entity on the **Entities** page: